-- TL;DR: An approach to learn program policies that inductively generalize.
+- TL;DR: An approach to learn program policies for control tasks that inductively generalize.

 - Keywords: Program synthesis, reinforcement learning, inductive generalization

 - Original Pdf: pdf